 There are many surgical hair restoration methods that have become antiquated and obsolete in light of today’s technology.
 These methods have come to do more harm than good, producing subpar results, leaving scars that widen and stretch over time, and depleting the main donor source.
-Now, a prospective patient searching for a permanent hair loss solution will find the tools, methods, and achievable results of modern techniques to be remarkable.
-Many patients of years ago were not so lucky.
-Also, many still resort to strip surgery as a modern solution, even though it guarantees linear scarring.
+Now, a prospective patient searching for a permanent hair loss solution will find the possibilities brought about by the UGraft procedure truly remarkable.

 Fortunately, hair transplantation has evolved such that it has the ability to repair those surgeries that went awry, and encompasses even the direst of repair cases.
-Prior patients of botched surgeries are getting a second chance through the innovation of follicular unit extraction (FUE) and body hair to head transplantation (BHT).
+Prior patients of botched surgeries are getting a second chance through the innovation of UGraft hair transplant surgeries which is an advanced follicular unit extraction (FUE) and body hair to head transplantation (BHT) method.

-WHAT TYPES OF BOTCHED SURGERY OR DAMAGE IS REPAIRABLE?
+WHAT TYPES OF BOTCHED SURGERY OR DAMAGE IS REPAIRABLE BY HAIR TRANSPLANT REPAIRS?

 Depending on the health and demographic of the patient and the availability of non-head donor sources, nearly any botched hair restoration can be repaired.